Records Management Division

 Report of Residential Building Records (3R) can also be requested and picked-up at the Records Management Public Counter.
 Requests must be made through the DBI Request for Report of Residential Building Record Form and accompanied by payment.
 Payment by credit card (Visa / MasterCard) may only be made in person.
 All requests must be submitted at our Counter, or mailed to: DBI Records Management Division, Attn: 3R Requests, 1660 Mission Street, San Francisco, CA 94103.
 We cannot accept emailed or faxed requests.

-For all purchases, we accept cash, check, Visa, MasterCard and money-orders.
+For all payments, we accept cash, check, Visa, MasterCard and money-orders payable to the Department of Building Inspection.

 All requests must be made through our Records Request Form (PDF).
 Each request should only contain one building address, and we only accept up to six (6) requests per applicant (person/company) per business day.
 It is important to specify and request exactly what type of information you are looking for to assist our Records Management Staff in finding what you need.